Skip to content

 Stage 2: OwnerSide Stewardship

-Sequential extension of Stage 1 through project objectives, design and specification in collaboration with a licensed P.Eng subcontractor, tender preparation, installation oversight, and final review.
+Sequential extension of Stage 1 through project objectives, design and specification in collaboration with a licensed P.Eng firm contracted directly by the owner, tender preparation, installation oversight, and final review.
 One point of accountability from analysis through commissioning.

 Who it's for

 Owners who have completed a Vandecarb Stage 1 Readiness Review, or owners holding a current third-party study that they want refreshed and then executed.
-Multi-residential strata corporations and commercial building owners.
+Commercial building owners and multi-residential strata corporations.

 Engagement length